 Neither the US nor Canadian governments regularly test for microplastics in the Great Lakes, as they do for mercury and other hazardous pollutants.

-The Great Lakes Science Advisory Board is urging the U.S. and Canadian governments begin regular coordinated testing immediately.
+The Great Lakes Science Advisory Board is urging both governments to begin regular coordinated testing immediately.

 The report said: "Such monitoring is critical for quantifying microplastic sources and emissions and understanding their transport and fate in the Great Lakes."

-The report calls for a new real-time pollution data system, so swimmers can make an informed decision about whether they feel it's safe to take a dip.
+The report calls for a new real-time pollution data system.
+Depending on whether the information is made public, this could potentially allow swimmers can make an informed decision about whether they feel it's safe to take a dip.

 The five lakes are visited by millions each year and host a sprawl of wild swimming clubs and events.